Airbus A400M Atlas: Design

 The Ratier-Figeac FH385 propellers turn counterclockwise and the FH386 clockwise.
 The eight-bladed scimitar propellers are made from a woven composite material.
-It is powered by four Europrop TP400-D6 engines rated at 8,250 kW (11,000 hp) each.
+The aircraft is powered by four Europrop TP400-D6 engines rated at 8,250 kW (11,000 hp) each.
 The TP400-D6 engine is the most powerful turboprop engine in the West to enter operational use.

 The pair of propellers on each wing turn in opposite directions, with the tips of the propellers advancing from above towards the midpoint between the two engines.
 This is in contrast to the overwhelming majority of multi-engine propeller driven aircraft where all propellers turn in the same direction.
-The counter-rotation is achieved by the use of a gearbox fitted to two of the engines, and only the propeller turns in the opposite direction; all four engines are identical and turn in the same direction.
-This eliminates the need to have two different "handed" engines on stock for the same aircraft, simplifying maintenance and supply costs; this configuration, dubbed down between engines (DBE), allows it to produce more lift and lessens the torque and prop wash on each wing.
+The counter-rotation is achieved by the use of a gearbox fitted to two of the engines, and only the propeller turns in the opposite direction.
+All four engines are identical and turn in the same direction.
+This eliminates the need to have two different "handed" engines on stock for the same aircraft, simplifying maintenance and supply costs.
+This configuration, dubbed down between engines (DBE), allows the engine to produce more lift and lessens the torque and prop wash on each wing.
 It also reduces yaw in the event of an outboard engine failure.
 Due to these benefits, the vertical stabilizer can be reduced by 17 percent in size, while the size of the horizontal stabilizer can be shrunk by 8 percent.

 A forward-looking infrared enhanced vision system (EVS) camera provides an enhanced terrain view in low-visibility conditions.
-The EVS imagery is displayed on the HUD for low altitude flying, demonstrating its value for flying tactical missions at night or in cloud.
-EADS and Thales provides the new Multi-Colour Infrared Alerting Sensor (MIRAS) missile warning sensor for the A400M.
+The EVS imagery is displayed on the HUD for low-altitude flying, demonstrating its value for flying tactical missions at night or in clouds.
+EADS and Thales provide the new Multi-Colour Infrared Alerting Sensor (MIRAS) missile warning sensor for the A400M.

 The A400M has a removable refuelling probe mounted above the cockpit, allowing it to receive fuel from drogue-equipped tankers.
 Optionally, the receiving probe can be replaced with a fuselage-mounted UARRSI receptacle for receiving fuel from boom equipped tankers.
-It can also act as a tanker when fitted with two wing mounted hose and drogue under-wing refuelling pods or a centre-line Hose and Drum unit.
+The aircraft can act as a tanker when fitted with two wing mounted hose and drogue under-wing refuelling pods or a centre-line Hose and Drum unit.
 The refuelling pods can transfer fuel to other aircraft at a rate of 2640 lb/min.

 The A400M features deployable baffles in front of the rear side doors, intended to give paratroops time to get clear of the aircraft before they are hit by the slipstream.